Sponsored by Len & Ann Roberts and Liz & Dave Lawrence

 30 November - 8 February

-Sat matinees every week, Sun matinees from
+Sat matinees every week

 So here we go again.
 Our next Christmas musical.
 This time the Greatest Movie Musical of All Time… SINGIN’ IN THE RAIN.